jspsych/jsPsych/docs/markdown_docs/features/timeline.md

 }

 var after_if_trial = {
-	type: 'text',
+	type: 'html-keyboard-response',
-	text: 'This is the trial after the conditional.'
+	stimulus: 'This is the trial after the conditional.'
 }

 jsPsych.init({